How to find the best bike water bottle

 It also has an ergonomic shape, making it easy to hold on even while riding your bike.

-t’s worth noting the bottle manufacture is Specialized Bikes, a brand you can trust.
+It’s worth noting the bottle manufacture is Specialized Bikes, a bike brand you can trust.

 Then there’s the CamelBak Podium water bottle.

 The name speaks for itself.
 It comes from one of the most popular brands in outdoor gears.

 But it’s more than just branding in this case because this one’s loaded with useful features.

 Take, for example, its self-sealing cap that speeds up flow rate while avoiding spillage.